apoapse1/somnium-fur-enderal/source/1_Installation.rst

 With the above packages downloaded, we are ready to install somnium.
 Installation is simple.
 Just follow the below instructions, **allowing each to finish before you move on to the next.**

 #.
-Install the Steam Version of Enderal: Forgotten Stories (Special Edition).
+Install the Steam Version of `Enderal: Forgotten Stories (Special Edition) <https://store.steampowered.com/app/976620/Enderal_Forgotten_Stories_Special_Edition/>`.
 #.
-Install `Wabbajack <https://github.com/wabbajack-tools/wabbajack/releases/download/2.5.2.1/Wabbajack.exe>` to the base folder of one of your drives.
+Install `Wabbajack <https://github.com/wabbajack-tools/wabbajack/releases/latest/download/Wabbajack.exe>` to the base folder of one of your drives.
 For example: ``C:\Wabbajack`` is a safe standard.
 It is best installed on the same drive that you have the game installed.
 #.
 Open Wabbajack and login to your **Nexus Account** via the gear icon at the top right. **We absolutely recommend you have a premium subscription active for this account while you download Somnium.** Without a premium account, your download will take significantly longer.
 #.
 Download `Somnium <STAND IN FOR SOMNIUM DISK DOWNLOAD>` and run this.
 You can set the ``Installation Location`` to the same base folder of your drive that you downloaded Wabbajack to in step #2.
 The ``Download Location`` should then fill automatically.
 If it does not, simply point it to a folder called "downloads" that you can make in the ``C:\Somnium`` location.
 #.
 Allow this installation to run.
 It will take a while.
 #.
-Navigate to this installation and run ``Install.bat``
+Navigate to this installation and run ``Setup.bat``
+#.
+Follow the instructions from the command window that appears.
+#.
+Run the new ``Launch Somnium`` button that has ben placed in your directory.

 And congrats!
 You've installed Somnium.
 You can launch the game through the ``Launch Somnium`` exe file.
 Be sure to check the rest of the docs for information about Somnium's changes and enjoy your time!